How To Do A Flawless Ponytail & More: Ashley Graham's Stylist Answers Our Hair Questions

 Is there a way to stop my hair from unravelling when I fasten it into a bun, other than lots of hair pins and hairbands?
 (They're super uncomfortable!) – Jacqueline Kilikita, Beauty Editor

-Tie the hair into a knot, then just one or two Bobby pins will do!
+Tie the hair into a knot, then just one or two pins, like Kitsch PRO Essential Bobby Pins, will do!
 This keeps the hair secure without it sliding out of place.
 Make sure your hair isn’t too silky as this will make it harder to hold.
 Prep hair with a sea salt spray like Bumble & Bumble Surf Spray or OUAI Wave Spray, or a dry texture spray like Oribe Dry Texture Spray, so that there is more grit for the pins to hold onto.

 What can I do with curly hair for a wedding look?
 It's naturally curly and I don't want to straighten it. – Charlie Elliott, Strategy Associate Director